porscheofficial/reinforcement-learning-of-quantum-circuit-architectures/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) on how to get started.

-If you have feedback or want to propose a new feature, please [open an issue](https://github.com/porscheofficial/reinforcement-learning-of-quantum-circuit-architectures/issues/new), which will then be monitored/prioritized in our open [GitHub Project board].
+If you have feedback or want to propose a new feature, please [open an issue](https://github.com/porscheofficial/reinforcement-learning-of-quantum-circuit-architectures/issues/new).
+Thank you!

 ## 🙌 Acknowledgements